Recognizing Narcissistic Abuse by an Adult Child

 Narcissistic Adult ChildTraits of a Narcissistic Adult Child

-Adult narcissistic children lack respect and consideration for their parents and are uninterested in maintaining a relationship unless for financial or materialistic gains.
-They do not prioritize a relationship between their own children and their parents and in some cases will go no contact with a parent with unjust cause.
-A narcissistic adult child will exploit or manipulate their parent(s)and can become angry or explosive when boundaries are set.
-For more information on the diagnostic criteria for NPD, visit Narcissistic Abuse Support.
+Adult, narcissistic children lack respect and consideration for their parents.
+They are uninterested in maintaining a relationship with their parents unless it can lead to financial or materialistic gains.
+Additionally, adult, narcissistic children will not prioritize a relationship between their parents and their own children and will sometimes go no contact from their parent with unjust cause.
+A narcissistic, adult child may exploit or manipulate their parent and become angry or explosive when boundaries are set.
+Visit Narcissistic Abuse Support to get more information on the diagnostic criteria for Narcissistic Personality Disorder.

 • Excessive guilt and self-blame